Medical Missions & Outreach

 • An essay (view rubric)- How will your involvement on an international short-term trip serve to advance the mission of CUSOM?

-All items must be submitted to Teresa Butrum at butrum@campbell.edu by September 1, 2022.
+All items must be submitted to Kristin Johnson at kljohnson@campbell.edu

 Contact